zyrxvo/airball/README.md

 # Flybys in `REBOUND`
-- A package for implementing flybys in [hannorein/rebound](https://github.com/hannorein/rebound)
+- A package for dooing dumb things.

 **Package Prerequisites**
 - `rebound`